Our Best Tips for Baking with Kids (and Having a Blast While You’re at It!)

 Older kids can be given more independence and responsibility in the kitchen.
 Teach them the basics of using the oven, running the mixer, measuring ingredients accurately, closely following the recipe, and trying more advanced decorating techniques.

 5. Smaller kids?
 Try smaller tools

 There are miniature versions of kitchen tools available, but you can find tools for little kids from what you have on hand.
 They can stir ingredients in a smaller bowl with a large soup spoon.
 If you don’t have a child-sized apron, improvise with an adult apron folded down or tie a large dishtowel around their waist.
-Field Editor Shawn Barto suggests kids use popsicle sticks to spread frosting on cupcakes.
+Community Cook Shawn Barto suggests kids use popsicle sticks to spread frosting on cupcakes.
 To roll dough help kids hand-over-hand with a regular rolling pin or give them a plastic drinking cup that they can roll with on their own.

 6. Lead by example: follow recipes closely

 Teach kids the most important step in baking: read the recipe first!
-With older kids, Field Editor Marina Castle Kelley suggests reading it together to answer questions about the steps, ingredients and baking times.
+With older kids, Community Cook Marina Castle Kelley suggests reading it together to answer questions about the steps, ingredients and baking times.
 They can write a shopping list, and get materials organized before starting.
 With younger kids, have ingredients laid out and pre-measured.
 Make a simple list for kids to check off as you read out ingredients and steps!